godofgrunts/Potassium-OBS-Controller/README.md

 |Zelda.png|
 |Zero-Suit-Samus.png|

-You can edit these names in gui_support.py if you'd like.
+You can edit these names in gui_support.py for other games You'll need to edit the combobox variables in gui.py as well.

 AUTHORIZATION
 ----

-The package includes a default client_secrets.json file.
-If you plan to make a heavy use of the script, please create and use your own OAuth 2.0 file, it's a free service.
-Steps:
+The package includes a default client_secrets-sample.json file.

 IMPORTANT
 ======